Anna Massey: Acting style

 One of Massey's assets as an actress was her "extraordinary voice... it was so listenable".
 Although Massey's parts were varied, her "cut-glass English accent conveyed a cold and repressed character on screen".
 Michael Billington of The Guardian characterised her work as being informed by "stillness", such as in the National Theatre's production of Harold Pinter's A Kind of Alaska.
 Massey was the principal narrator of the BBC Radio series on British history This Sceptred Isle.
-She also recorded several audiobooks, including Daphne Du Maurier's Rebecca.
+She also recorded several audiobooks, including Daphne du Maurier's Rebecca.

 She was known for a high level of preparation and effort, with one producer saying that she had a practice of using five different coloured pens on scripts to mark out "breaths and pauses" and the development of a scene; for example, "if a phrase early in a paragraph was going to be picked up again later, she would highlight those two bits in the same colour, so that it would remind her that that first phrase was referring to something later".

 Personal life

-In the New Year's Honours List published on 31 December 2004, she was created a Commander of the Order of the British Empire (CBE) for services to drama.
+In the New Year's Honours List published on 31 December 2004, she was appointed a Commander of the Order of the British Empire (CBE) for services to drama.

 In 2006 Massey published an autobiography, Telling Some Tales, in which she revealed a difficult early life, including a distant relationship with her father and estrangement from her brother.
 She also described her failed marriage (1958–1962) to Jeremy Brett, discussing his struggle with bipolar disorder.
 Brett and Massey divorced on 22 November 1962 after, she claimed, he left her for a man.
 The couple had one son.
 At an August 1988 dinner party held at the home of their mutual friend, Joy Whitby, she met Russian-born metallurgist Uri Andres, who had been based at Imperial College, London since 1975.
 The couple were married from November 1988 until her death in 2011.

 Massey was quoted as saying, "Theatre eats up too much of your family life.
 I have a grandson and a husband, and I'd rather I was able to be a granny and a wife."

 She died from lung cancer in Kensington, London on 3 July 2011, aged 73.